rocketbot-cl/AdvancedExcel/README.md

 19. Convert CSV to XLSX
 Convert a csv document to xlsx

-20. Convert XLSX to CSV
+20. (Deprecated) Convert XLSX to CSV
 Convert a xlsx document to csv

+21. Convert XLSX to CSV
+Convert a xlsx document to csv

-21. Convert XLS to XLSX
+22. Convert XLS to XLSX
 Convert a xls document to xlsx

-22. Get active cell
+23. Get active cell
 Get row and column of active cell

-23. Refresh Pivot table
+24. Refresh Pivot table
 Refresh a pivot table.
 Deprecated!
 Use PivotTableExcel module

-24. Fit cells
+25. Fit cells
 Adjusts, groups and ungroups a range of cells.
 You can group/ungroup by rows or columns

-25. Get Formula
+26. Get Formula
 Get the formula into cell

-26. Add Auto Filter
+27. Add Auto Filter
 Add auto filter to excel table

-27. Filter
+28. Filter
 Add filter to excel table

-28. Rename sheet
+29. Rename sheet
 Change name to excel sheet

-29. Text Format
+30. Text Format
 Change the Horizontal or Vertical alignment of values in a range of cells

-30. Cell Style
+31. Cell Style
 This command modifies the formatting of the selected cell or range of cells.
 You can change the font and borders

-31. Paste in Cells
+32. Paste in Cells
 Paste data to cells in Excel

-32. Remove Duplicates
+33. Remove Duplicates
 Execute the remove duplicates command of Excel

-33. Export to advanced PDF
+34. Export to advanced PDF
 Export to PDF with options

-34. Copy-Move Sheet
+35. Copy-Move Sheet
 Copy or move a sheet

-35. Insert Form
+36. Insert Form
 Insert Form in Excel

-36. Read Filtered Cells
+37. Read Filtered Cells
 Allow read only cells filters

-37. Count Filtered Cells
+38. Count Filtered Cells
 Allow count only cells filters

-38. Replace
+39. Replace
 Run replace action to excel

-39. Order
+40. Order
 Run replace action to excel

-40. Refresh All
+41. Refresh All
 Refresh all data in Excel

-41. Find
+42. Find
 Return de first found cell

-42. Lock Cells
+43. Lock Cells
 Lock or Unlock cells

-43. Add Chart
+44. Add Chart
 Create a new chart in an excel sheet

-44. Remove Password
+45. Remove Password
 Remove password and save the Excel

-45. Insert image
+46. Insert image
 Insert an image

-46. Export Chart
+47. Export Chart
 Export a chart from index

-47. Not visible mode
+48. Not visible mode
 Open not visible excel.

-48. Write array objects
+49. Write array objects
 Write array object on Excel cells.

-49. Copy-Paste Format
+50. Copy-Paste Format
 Copy format range cell to another sheet

-50. Update links
+51. Update links
 Changes a link from one document to another

-51. Unlock sheet
+52. Unlock sheet
 Unlock sheet

-52. Convert to .txt
+53. Convert to .txt
 Convert to .txt

-53. Text to columns
+54. Text to columns
 Parses a column of cells that contain text into several columns.

-54. Convert Excel time to hours
+55. Convert Excel time to hours
 Convert Excel time to hours.
 Returns the format as hh: mm: ss

-55. Print sheet
+56. Print sheet
 Prints a sheet

-56. Save Excel with password
+57. Save Excel with password
 Save a Excel file

-57. Save Excel
+58. Save Excel
 Save a Excel file in the indicated path

-58. Close XLSX
+59. Close XLSX
 Close the workbook opened by Rocketbot

 ### Updates
+### 07-Nov-2022
+- Add the possibilitie to save in .xls format
+### 02-Nov-2022
+- Add Filter, Auto Filter, Read and Write filtered cells for mac
+- Add new xslx_to_csv command using xlwings, openpyxl one deprecated
 #### 24-Oct-2022
 - Add new features Filter command and update Text2Column to rely only on xlwings
 #### 19-Oct-2022